quicwg/base-drafts/draft-ietf-quic-transport.md

 *:

-: A CONNECTION_CLOSE frame of type 0x1c can appear in Initial, Handshake, and 1-RTT packets, whereas a CONNECTION_CLOSE of type 0x1d can only appear in a 1-RTT packet.
+: A CONNECTION_CLOSE frame of type 0x1c can appear in Initial, Handshake, 0-RTT, and 1-RTT packets, whereas a CONNECTION_CLOSE of type 0x1d can only appear in 0-RTT and 1-RTT packets.

 Section 4 of {{QUIC-TLS}} provides more detail about these restrictions.
 Note that all frames can appear in 1-RTT packets.